MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Experimental results

 \paragraph{Results and interpretation}

 The overall performance and comparison are summarised in \Cref{tab:real_data}.

-We observe that \algo still provides excellent results in this context, and naturally outperform predictions provided by a single GP regression.
-The progression curves presenting relatively monotonic variations, and thus avoiding pathological behaviours that could occur with synthetic data, the MSE in prediction remains very low.
+We observe that \algo still provides excellent results in this context, and naturally outperforms predictions provided by a standard GP regression.
+As the progression curves present relatively monotonic variations and thus avoid pathological behaviours that could occur with synthetic data, the MSE in prediction remains very low.
 The $CI_{95}$ coverage sticks close to the 95\% expected value for \algo, indicating an adequate quantification of uncertainty.
 To illustrate these results, an example is displayed on \Cref{fig:real_data} for both men and women.
-For a randomly chosen testing individual, we plot its predicted progression curve (in blue), where we used its first 15 data points as observations (in black), while the remaining true data points (in red) are displayed for comparison purpose.
+For a randomly chosen testing individual, we plot its predicted progression curve (in blue), where its first 15 data points are used as observations (in black), while the remaining true data points (in red) are displayed for comparison purpose.
 As previously observed in the simulation study, the simple GP quickly drifts to the prior 0 mean, as soon as data lack.
 However, for both men and women, the \algo predictions remain close to the true data, which also lie within the 95\% credible interval.
 Even for long term forecast, where the mean prediction curve tends to overlap the mean process (dashed line), the true data remain in our range of uncertainty, as the credible interval widens far from observations.
 For clarity, we displayed only a few individuals from the training dataset (colourful points) in the background.
 The mean process (dashed line) seems to represent the main trend of progression among swimmers correctly, even though we cannot numerically compare $\mu_0$ to any real-life analogous quantity.
-In a more sport-related perspective, we can note that both genders present similar patterns of progression.
+From a more sport-related perspective, we can note that both genders present similar patterns of progression.
 However, while performances are roughly similar in mean trend before the age of 14, they start to differentiate afterwards and then converge to average times with approximatively a 5 seconds gap.
-Interestingly, the difference between world records in 100 freestyle for men and women is currently 4.8 seconds (46.91 versus 51.71).
+Interestingly, the difference between men and women in terms of world records in swimming competitions for the 100m freestyle is currently 4.8 seconds (46.91 versus 51.71).
 These results, obtained under reasonable hypotheses on several hundreds of swimmers, seem to indicate that \algo would give quite reliable predictions for a new young swimmer.
 Furthermore, the uncertainty provided through the predictive posterior distribution offers an adequate degree of caution in a decision-making process.